chasepatterson221/exoplanet-clustering-proj/README.md

 👉 [View Full HTML Report](https://cpatte77.github.io/DataMining-Analyses/FinalProject4Planets.html)

-> Download the file and open it in your browser for the full interactive notebook experience.
+> Download the file or click link to open in browswer to see full write up and code!

 ## Tech Stack